The closing date for this role has now passed.

 Knowledge, skills and experience

-- Understanding of good practice in documentation work and collection management procedures, including SPECTRUM
+- Understanding of good practice and experience in

 - Ability to respond to changing priorities and competing demands